gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-Understanding which and how species interact is both a fundamental question of community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
-Over the past decade biodiversity data has become increasingly available due improved in-situ sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and this combined with novel forms of in-situ sensing technology have substantially amount of data available to ecologists.
-Still widespread data about species _interactions_ remains elusive, as observing an interaction between two species often requires human sampling, because although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
-This constraint induces biases on species interaction data subject to the spatial and temporal scales humans can sample.
+Understanding which and how species interact is both a fundamental question of community ecology, but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue;
+@Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Over the past decade biodiversity data has become increasingly available.
+Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, improved in-situ sensing [@Stephenson2020TecAdv] and increased adoption of open data practices [@Kenall2014OpeFut] have substantially amount of data available to ecologists.
+Still widespread data about species _interactions_ remains elusive.
+Often observing an interaction between two species often requires human sampling, because although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+This constraint induces biases on species interaction data subject to the spatial and temporal scales that humans can feasibly sample.

 _Sampling effort_ and its impact on ecological data has encouraged a long history of discourse.
 The recorded number of species in a sample is a function of the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is population abundance [@Griffiths1998SamEff].
-For interactions, the initial concern that the compounding effects of limited sampling effort and the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network
+This has motivated more quantitatively robust approaches to account for error in sampling data across many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].
+In the context of interactions, the initial concern was the compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network